 Topic Summary Section Beforepay's The financial services sector, and in particular the provision of financial services Section 5.2.4 business may to consumers, is undergoing a significant period of government and regulatory be impacted by scrutiny and change following the Royal Commission into Misconduct in the existing or new Banking, Superannuation and Financial Services Industry, and more recent regulations or parliamentary inquiries and industry reviews. the threat of While Beforepay keeps abreast of actual and threatened changes to laws and regulations regulations, it cannot predict with certainty the changes that may occur in the future or the impact of those changes on Beforepay's business.
 There is a risk that actual or proposed changes to laws and regulations (including licensing requirements and compliance standards) or the exercise of regulatory or administrative powers, may require Beforepay to change its business model, strategy, compliance framework and financing arrangements, and could have a material adverse impact on Beforepay's business, financial condition, operating and financial performance, growth, and/or the value of the Shares.
 Furthermore, if Beforepay expands to other jurisdictions it could be impacted by existing or new regulations or the threat of regulations in those jurisdictions.
 Beforepay's financiers may also be subject to regulatory changes which may adversely affect their ability to advance funding, or may otherwise increase the cost of funding, or increase the amount of capital Beforepay needs to hold to advance that funding.
 Beforepay's competitors may also experience favourable regulatory changes to their funding arrangements, which could result in increased competition for consumer lending.
-Beforepay is Beforepay uses "scraping" of customer bank accounts in order to complete Section 5.2.5 Beforepay's credit-check process, as well as to provide its budgeting tool to reliant on a continued ability customers.
-Currently, financial institution internet banking facilities generally to 'scrape' and permit "scraping" of bank accounts.
-If financial institutions reconfigured their directly credit internet banking facilities or prohibited scraping through other technical means and debit this, could prevent Beforepay from scraping bank accounts of customers in customer bank the future.
-Whilst Beforepay is not aware of any such plans or proposals, accounts notwithstanding these intended solutions, such a decision by financial institutions could have a material adverse impact on Beforepay's operating model and in turn, its business and financial performance.
+Beforepay is Beforepay uses "scraping" of customer bank accounts in order to complete Section 5.2.5 reliant on a Beforepay's credit-check process, as well as to provide its budgeting tool to continued ability customers.
+Currently, it is generally possible to conduct "scraping" of bank to 'scrape' and accounts through financial institution internet banking facilities.
+The Company directly credit does not represent that all financial institutions have given express approval to and debit "scraping" of bank accounts.
+If financial institutions reconfigured their internet customer bank banking facilities or prohibited scraping through other technical means this, accounts could prevent Beforepay from scraping bank accounts of customers in the future.
+Whilst Beforepay is not aware of any such plans or proposals, notwithstanding these intended solutions, such a decision by financial institutions could have a material adverse impact on Beforepay's operating model and in turn, its business and financial performance.
 Furthermore, a change in financial institutions' account configuration to restrict the ability to use automated credit and debit payments would also adversely impact Beforepay.